muntasirrahman/CarND-MPC-Project/README.md

 where
 `dt` time difference

 `δ​t` steering angle

 `at` actuator, acceleration

 `Lf`  measures the distance between the center of mass of the vehicle and it's front axle.

 The cost function is defined by counting all error contributed by particular elements with pre-defined weight.
-Based on vehicle's current state, a vector of actuator values is computed to make car follow trajectory path with minimum discrepancies (or error).
+Based on vehicle's current state, a vector of actuator values is computed to make car follow trajectory path with minimum error.

 #### Timestep Length and Elapsed Duration (N & dt)